Quantum Algorithm for the Fixed-Radius Neighbor Search: Discussion and Conclusions

 \section{Discussion and Conclusions}

 One of the main bottleneck in N-body methods is the FRANS subroutine.
 This is due to cache misses that arise when data that are close in space resides in distant memory locations.
-In this work we looked for a possible solution using quantum computers.
+In this work we explored a possible solution using quantum computers.
+We emphasize that our goal was not to compete with state-of-the-art classical methods, but rather to introduce quantum algorithms aimed at finding alternative solutions to a class of problems that classically suffer from cache misses.
+We regard the present work as a preliminary step in a direction that may draw significant benefits from future developments of quantum computing.

 Building on fixed point amplitude amplification we developed QFRANS, a quantum algorithm that finds all the elements whose distance is less than a fixed radius $\xi$ with the use of an ancilla qubit that signals if the quantum state has reached the target.
-We developed an explicit encoding of the data that, by leveraging quantum superposition, evaluate all the $N^2$ distances between particles.
-This allows to recover with $\mathcal{O}(M)$ measures and a single quantum circuit all the pairs of close neighbors, as opposed to classical FRANS algorithms that repeat the search process for each particle with the risk of incurring in cache miss.
-One of the novelty of this work resides in the \textit{oracle}, which is efficiently implemented on a quantum circuit by using two comparators and has depth that scales linearly with the number of qubits.
+We developed an explicit encoding of the data that, by leveraging quantum superposition, simultaneously evaluates all the $N^2$ distances between particles.
+This allows to recover with $\mathcal{O}(M \log M)$ measures and a single quantum circuit all the pairs of close neighbors, as opposed to classical FRANS algorithms that repeat the search process for each particle with the risk of incurring in cache miss.
+One of the novelty of this work resides in the \textit{oracle}, which is efficiently implemented on a quantum circuit by using two comparators and with a depth scaling linearly with the number of qubits.
 We proposed two different versions of such oracle, that can be used in different scenarios.
-Our algorithm is robust against bit-flip errors in the measurements process thanks to the encoding of data labels and distances that allows an easy-to-implement error detection.
+We introduced the possibility of using the Chebyshev distance in place of the Euclidean one, bringing the complexity of the oracle to $\mathcal{O}(q_1)$ where $2^{q_1}$ is the number of grid points used to discretize one dimension.
+Our algorithm is robust against bit-flip errors in the readout measurements process thanks to the encoding of data labels and distances that allows an easy-to-implement error detection.
+We proposed and tested on a $1D$ simulation an efficient stopping criterion based on classical Bayes interference.